mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

+####  Agency, Autonomy and Walled Gardens

+This section;

 #### Use of restricted set of collated GDP patterns

-This section;

 - outlines the advantages to using a restricted set of collaged GDPs which participants cover step by step.
-- compares again to instructional tutorials (previously explored in methods chapter)AND to the process of working on a sprawling problem which seems unmanagable - but which in with participants have to work with facilitators in depth to overcome issues to preserve a totally learner-driven approach (as per first iteration)
+- compares again to instructional tutorials (previously explored in methods chapter)AND to the process of working on a sprawling problem which seems unmanagable
+- but which in with participants have to work with facilitators in depth to overcome issues to preserve a totally learner-driven approach (as per first iteration)
+- The reduced list of GDPs in a framework in Eriksson's intervention [-@eriksson_using_2019], to suit a younger audience / restricted time frame

 <!-- Or is the process of working on a sprawling problem which seems unmanagable,
 but which in with participants have to work with facilitators in depth to overcome issues to preserve a totally learner-driven approach.  -->

-Example materials / examples include;
+#### Breaking out - on the organic evolution of the design

+**Evolving Peer practices**

+- One to one instruction to explain concepts and allow freedom of choice is ideal but unrealistic in classrooms.

+Even with a restricted set of patterns not all participants were able to patch in from the documentsation.

+Thus the community started to teach each other, and this evolved in some unexpected directions.

+The community of learners began to pitch in in their own ways and develop their own practices.
+Agency was

+**Breaking out**

 - Te and Da's decision to explore a different starting point and add uncharded GDPs like following enemies.

-- The reduced list of GDPs in a framework in Eriksson's intervention [-@eriksson_using_2019], to suit a younger audience / restricted time frame
-- One to one instruction to explain concepts and allow freedom of choice is ideal but unrealistic in classrooms.
+A potential tension which was resolved quickly in some ways.
+But at the cost of maintaining a working game.

 ### Design patterns as a "middle level" construct to open door to more concrete and abstract (Wider focus)